Funeral Print Service Case Study

 • 10% pressed the green call button after staying on the about us page, most calls were about who the company was and what they were offering.

-• 11% browsed other faiths on the same session and tried to view other products.
+• 11% browsed other faiths during the same session and tried to view other products.

 Development Process